ITensor/NamedGraphs.jl/README.md

 This packages introduces graph types with named vertices, which are built on top of the `Graph`/`SimpleGraph` type in the [Graphs.jl](https://github.com/JuliaGraphs/Graphs.jl) package that only have contiguous integer vertices (i.e. linear indexing).
-The vertex names can be strings, tuples of integers, or other unique identifiers.
-The vertex names can be strings, tuples of integers, or other unique identifiers.
+The vertex names can be strings, tuples of integers, or other unique identifiers (anything that is hashable).